-Yankees pitcher Tanaka hit in head by Stanton line drive
+Yanks pitcher Tanaka alert after hit in head by Stanton blow

-NEW YORK (AP) — Yankees pitcher Masahiro Tanaka was hit in the head by a line drive off the bat of slugger Giancarlo Stanton during live batting practice Saturday, a frightening scene during the team’s first official summer camp workout.
+NEW YORK (AP) — Yankees pitcher Masahiro Tanaka was alert and sent to a hospital after being hit in the head by a line drive off the bat of slugger Giancarlo Stanton during live batting practice Saturday, a frightening scene during the team’s first official summer camp workout.

 Tanaka’s hat flew off and he immediately collapsed to the ground, cradling his head at Yankee Stadium.
 Trainers quickly ran to Tanaka, who stayed down for a few minutes before sitting up.